Albert A. Michelson: Application of basic statistical principles in Michelson's study of speed of light

-Michelson–Morley interferometry experiment
+Michelson–Morley experiment

-In 1887 he collaborated with colleague Edward Williams Morley of Western Reserve University, now part of Case Western Reserve University, in the Michelson–Morley experiment.
+In 1887, he collaborated with colleague Edward Williams Morley of Western Reserve University, now part of Case Western Reserve University, in the Michelson–Morley experiment.
 Their experiment for the expected motion of the Earth relative to the aether, the hypothetical medium in which light was supposed to travel, resulted in a null result.
 Surprised, Michelson repeated the experiment with greater and greater precision over the next years, but continued to find no ability to measure the aether.
 The Michelson–Morley results were immensely influential in the physics community, leading Hendrik Lorentz to devise his now-famous Lorentz contraction equations as a means of explaining the null result.

 There has been some historical controversy over whether Albert Einstein was aware of the Michelson–Morley results when he developed his theory of special relativity, which pronounced the aether to be "superfluous".
-In a later interview, Einstein said of the Michelson–Morley experiment, "I was not conscious it had influenced me directly...
+In a later interview, Einstein said of the Michelson–Morley experiment, "I was not conscious it had influenced me directly ...
 I guess I just took it for granted that it was true."
 Regardless of Einstein's specific knowledge, the experiment is today considered the canonical experiment in regards to showing the lack of a detectable aether.